Dylan097/gamers-unite/README.md

 These features are either partially implemented, or to be worked on in the future

 - Create a user profile - Create a bio to tell people a little bit about yourself and add a picture of yourself.
 A profile will also contain each post created by the user
-- Follow a user - Follow a user so that you can view that users posts before any others

 [Back to Contents](#contents)